lucalista/shinestacker/README.md

 ### Job creation

-Create a jobm then schedule the desired actions in a job, then run the job.
+Create a job, then schedule the desired actions in a job, then run the job.

 ```python
 job = StackJob(name, working_path)